Pranavn30/OCTAVIUS/README.md

 # OCTAVIUS
-Creating hardware for implantation within octopi, for the goal of recording neural data to create multidimensional next-gen prosthetics
+Creating hardware for implantation for the goal of recording neural data to create multidimensional next-gen prosthetics

 Portfolio Examples: